 Tip – Petronas Towers (as seen in SRK’s version of Don) and Menara KL are two places you shouldn’t miss.

 4. Local transport isn’t that easy.
-There are several types of taxis available but they all charge differently.
+There are several type of taxis available but they all charge differently.
 Metered taxis have the lowest fares.
 Then there is an LRT (we call it Metro train) as well.
 But you would definitely miss the ease of waving your hand to call an auto 😊

 5. Those of us who think they are ‘too cool’ for Bollywood are going to be in for a surprise.
 People from the sub-continent that have been living there for generations must have been the catalyst for this but Malaysian people in general are well aware of Hindi movies and actors.
 I was astonished when a local band in a very popular nightclub performed ‘Chammak Challo’ and I am pretty sure they would not know the meaning of a single word from that song! 😀

 6. Islam is the state religion which means Malaysia is a Muslim country.
 This perpetuates from eating joints clearly mentioning that only halal food is served to women sporting hijab.
-The commercialization of muslim wear and its fashion quotient proves how this has evolved into a global multi-billion dollar industry.
+The commercialization of Muslim wear and its fashion quotient proves how this has evolved into a global multi-billion dollar industry.

 7. If you are a veggie you might have a hard time finding food options.